How the Actors from “The Crown” Compare to the Real-Life British Royals

 Wallis Simpson was still married to another man when she began her relationship with David, who was then the Prince of Wales.
 However, she was divorced by the time King George V died, leaving the throne to David, who became King Edward VIII.
 The new king wished to marry Wallis, but that was unacceptable as the rules then stood (not allowing a divorced consort), leading to King Edward VIII’s abdication.
 And that, of course, changed the line of succession forever.

 That being said, since the Duke and Duchess of Windsor never had children, it’s arguable that even if King Edward VIII had not abdicated, Queen Elizabeth might very well have ascended anyway upon his death.
 For the Duchess’ later years, The Crown cast the iconic Geraldine Chaplin.
-In addition to Wallis Simpson, here are 10 other Americans who married into royalty.

 Lord Louis Mountbatten (aka Uncle Dickie), as played by Greg Wise